 The stunning Gothic Eastern State Penitentiary in Philadelphia set a new standard in prison design and ideology when it opened in 1829, leaning on the principles of reform over punishment.
 Today the National Historic Landmark is a museum with year-round guided tours (and an audio guide narrated by Steve Buscemi!)

 Over two hundred thousand visitors flock to Eastern State Penitentiary in the historic neighbourhood of Fairmount in Philadelphia, Pennsylvania every year to see one of the most historically-important buildings in the entire United States.

-Today after nature’s attempt to reclaim the land and the removal of hundreds of stray cats who made the abandoned prison home, it’s a museum and tours include the cell blocks, Capone’s cell, art installations and amazing stories of inmate escapes.
-There is also ‘Terror Behind The Walls’, a serious scarefest including Hollywood-style sets and 200 actors that’s consistently ranked amongst the top haunted attractions in America.
+Today, the prison is accessible via tour only, and tickets must be prebooked.
+They run throughout the day, as well as at night, and encompass cell blocks, Al Capone’s cell, art installations and amazing stories of inmate escapes.
+There is also ‘Terror Behind The Walls’, a serious scarefest normally held around Halloween, which includes Hollywood-style sets and 200 actors that’s consistently ranked amongst the top haunted attractions in America.

 ESP is in the historic Fairmount district of Philadelphia.
 It’s about a 15 minute walk from Fairmount Station, or a 10 minute walk to Girard Av & Corinthian Av light rail station.
 Bus routes 49, 48, 43, 33, 32, and 7 are all located conveniently close by.
 There’s ample parking in the surrounding streets, although ESP itself doesn’t have parking facilities.

 Discover the most famous prisons in the world, from Alcatraz to the Devil's Island, where you can follow in the footsteps of the world’s most high profile prisoners in these notorious penitentiaries.